Manual for the Undergraduate Curriculum Committee

-On most matters within the Undergraduate Curriculum Committee's jurisdiction, the by-law delegates to the Undergraduate Curriculum Committee the power to make decisions without referring back to the Council of Rhode Island College, subject to approval by the Vice President for Academic Affairs and the President of the College.
-In cases of new programs that were not included in previously authorized functions of the College, approval by the Board of Education is required.
+On most matters within the UCC's jurisdiction, the by-law delegates to the UCC the power to make decisions without referring back to the Council of Rhode Island College, subject to approval by the Provost/Vice President and the President of the College.
+In cases of new programs that were not included in previously authorized functions of the College, approval by the OPC is required.

 2.2 The Responsibilities of Members

-As specified in the By-Laws, the Undergraduate Curriculum Committee consists of 14 faculty members, the Chair of the Committee on General Education, three members of the administration, and two undergraduate students.
-All members have an equal vote.
+As specified in the By-Laws, the UCC consists of 14 faculty members, the Chair of the Committee on General Education, three members of the administration, and two undergraduate students.
+All members, aside from Provost/Vice President who is non-voting, have an equal vote.

-It is the responsibility of each member of the Undergraduate Curriculum Committee to exercise his/her best judgment as to the good of the College's programs as a whole, even though the member is chosen by, or on behalf of, a particular constituency.
+It is the responsibility of each member of the UCC to exercise their best judgment as to the good of the College's programs as a whole, even though the member is chosen by, or on behalf of, a particular constituency.

 Members also have a liaison function, both with the College community as a whole and especially with their own constituency.
-This includes answering questions, alerting appropriate persons to matters of interest to them, and helping preparers of proposals who are unfamiliar with Undergraduate Curriculum Committee procedures.
+This includes answering questions, alerting appropriate persons to matters of interest to them, and helping preparers of proposals who are unfamiliar with UCC procedures.

 2.3 The Responsibilities of Officers

-The officers of the Undergraduate Curriculum Committee consist of the Chair, the Secretary, and the Executive Committee elected annually from and by the membership of the Undergraduate Curriculum Committee.
+The officers of the UCC consist of the Chair, the Secretary, and the Executive Committee elected annually from and by the membership of the UCC.